timvisee/hhs-p7-spark-docker/README.md

 This project with the Docker container can still be installed however, with a little workaround.
-For these Windows versions, the project automatically set up a virtual machine running Linux to run the Docker container with Spark.
+For these Windows versions, the project automatically set up a virtual machine running Linux to run the Docker container in.
 This might sound difficult,
 but it's quite easy in fact as the process is fully automated!